Fundamental constants: from measurement to the universe, a window on gravitation and cosmology: Abstract

 \section{Abstract}

 Fundamental constants are a cornerstone of our physical laws.
 Any constant varying in space and/or time would signal a violation of local position invariance and be associated with a violation of the universality of free fall, and hence of the weak equivalence principle at the heart of the geometrisation of gravity.
-It will also reflect the existence of new degrees of freedom that couple to standard matter.
+It will also reflect the existence of new degrees of freedom that couple to standard matter fields.
 Thus, testing for the stability of fundamental constants is of utmost importance for our understanding of gravity and for characterizing the domain of validity of General Relativity.
 Besides, it opens an independent window on the dark matter and dark energy components.

-As a consequence, thanks to the active developments of experiments and of their accuracy, fundamental constants have become a key player in our search for physics beyond the standard model of particle physics and beyond General Relativity.
+As a consequence, thanks to the active developments of experiments, fundamental constants have become a key player in our search for physics beyond the standard model of particle physics and General Relativity.